 Public Information Requests

-The staff of the Houston Police Department / Public Affairs Division / Open Records Unit welcomes you to our section of this web site.
+The staff of the Houston Police Department / Office of Planning & Data Governance / Open Records Unit welcomes you to our section of this web site.
 In order to assist you with your search on how to submit an Open Records request, we suggest that you find the type of document you are seeking in the list below, click on the heading and follow the instructions on how to obtain that document.

 • Local, State and Federal agencies, including law enforcement agency, municipal or district attorney office, please see Interagency Requests for information on how to submit your request.